Kogan Renewable Hydrogen Demonstration Plant

 Annual hydrogen production: Approx. 75,000 kg per year

-The Kogan Renewable Hydrogen Demonstration Plant is a hydrogen production facility that will be built next to CS Energy’s Kogan Creek Power Station.
+The Kogan Renewable Hydrogen Demonstration Plant is a hydrogen production facility that is being built at our Kogan Clean Energy Hub.

 The demonstration plant’s hydrogen electrolyser will only be powered by behind-the-meter solar energy, making it one of the few truly renewable hydrogen projects in Australia.